dsarrut/gate-exercices/ex6.md

     /gate/physics/addPhysicsList emstandard_opt3
 ```

+Use a [Filter](http://wiki.opengatecollaboration.org/index.php/Users_Guide_V7.2:Readout_parameters_for_Radiotherapy_applications:_Actors#Filters) to record separately the energy spectrums for e- and gamma.

 Analyze the emitted e- and gamma from other radionuclides used for treatment, for example Lutetium-177 or Iode-131.
 You may also consider radionuclides used for imaging: Indium-111 (spect), Gallium-68 (pet) or Fluor-18 (pet).

 Information can be found on http://www.nucleide.org/DDEP_WG/DDEPdata.htm.